-- ➤ Be on time. - > Arrive prepared. - ➤ No food or drink (other than water) in the band hall at any time for any reason. - No chewing gum in the band hall. - Absolutely no profanity, obscene gestures, or engaging in verbal abuse towards others. - No running or horseplay in the band hall or at band events. - ➤ No students allowed in directors' offices, copy room, or library without permission. - No hats worn in the band hall - ➤ Do not touch or play instruments or equipment that is not yours, including percussion - > Do not play your instrument outside unless asked to do so. - ➤ We will warm up together, not on your own; unless instructed otherwise - ➤ Be on time. - ➤ Online Forum and Message Board Posting: Due to the proliferation of online forums, message boards, Twitter, Facebook and chat rooms, the reputation of the Richardson Band program is more public than ever.
-There are three rules regarding online postings: - Richardson Band Members are not to post negative comments regarding other band programs at any time for any reason. - ➤ Richardson Band Members are not to reply to negative comments posted by others about the Richardson Band Program. - ➤ Richardson Band Members are not to post negative or offensive comments regarding other band members, the band staff, the band parent volunteers, RHS faculty, or the RHS administration. - Failure to abide by these rules will result in disciplinary action including, but not limited to: lowered band placement, reassignment to a non-contest position in the marching show, and/or removal of leadership duties.
+- ➤ Be on time. - > Arrive prepared. - ➤ No food or drink (other than water) in the band hall at any time for any reason. - No chewing gum in the band hall. - ➤ Absolutely no profanity, obscene gestures, or engaging in verbal abuse towards others. - No running or horseplay in the band hall or at band events. - ➤ No students allowed in directors' offices, copy room, or library without permission. - No hats worn in the band hall. - ➤ Do not touch/play instruments or equipment that is not yours, including percussion.

+- Do not play your instrument outside unless asked to do so. - ➤ Online Forum and Message Board Posting: Due to the proliferation of online forums, message boards, Twitter, Facebook and chat rooms, the reputation of the Richardson Band program is more public than ever.
+There are three rules regarding online postings: - ➤ Richardson Band Members are not to post negative comments regarding other band programs at any time for any reason. - ➤ Richardson Band Members are not to reply to negative comments posted by others about the Richardson Band Program. - ➤ Richardson Band Members are not to post negative or offensive comments regarding other band members, the band staff, the band parent volunteers, RHS faculty, or the RHS administration. - Failure to abide by these rules may result in disciplinary action including, but not limited to: lowered band placement, reassignment to a non-contest position in the marching show, and/or removal of leadership duties.
 Serious violations of this policy may result in removal from the band program.